araalinetworks/api/doc/source/guide_lenses.rst

 Get
 ***

-Get all Lenses.
+Get all Lenses along with owner info (if available).
 It is possible to optionally get only enforced lenses or only starred lenses.

 .. tabs::
    .. code-tab:: sh Command Line